IvanDimitrenko/DATA_CONTAINER/README.md

 the adaptation branch WILL contain completely finished code

-added a fix for program crashes, creating a namespace and adding some new functions, such as: string coding, operator overloading, etc.
+already added a fix for program crashes (once a year let it fall), creating a namespace and adding some new functions, such as: string coding, operator overloading, etc.